 Here is a checklist of tasks to renew and clean up your community’s landscape for summer:

-While HOAs are responsible for many areas and amenities that fall under community ownership, the tenants’ individual properties are their responsibility.
+While HOAs are responsible for many areas and amenities that fall under community ownership, the residents’ individual properties are their responsibility.

-So, depending on where you live and your policies, you can either add these to your to-do list or send off notices to tenants.
+So, depending on where you live and your policies, you can either add these to your to-do list or send off notices to residents.

 If you have walking paths in your community, it’s a good idea to walk them and check if there are any damaged spots that need repairing.